joaquinasad/LandscapeConnectivity_Mendoza/README.md

 #English
 # LandscapeConnectivity_Mendoza

-R and GEE scripts for modeling landscape connectivity and assessing habitat fragmentation in the dryland socio-ecosystems of northern Mendoza, Argentina.

 ## Project Description

 This repository contains the source code used to model and analyze landscape structural dynamics and ecological connectivity in the drylands of Central-Northern Mendoza.
-The methodological approach combines Morphological Spatial Pattern Analysis (MSPA) with graph theory (Probability of Connectivity index - PC) to assess historical fragmentation (1985-2024) and prioritize critical conservation areas.
+The methodological approach combines land cover and land use data from the MapBiomas Argentina platform with Morphological Spatial Pattern Analysis (MSPA) and the Probability of Connectivity (PC) index, to assess habitat fragmentation in the 1985-2024 period and prioritize critical areas for conservation.

-The scripts allow for the identification and analysis of key biodiversity refuges and ecological corridors, with special emphasis on the extensive natural landscape of the Foothills and the Leyes-Tulumaya wetland system.
+The scripts allow for the identification and analysis of key biodiversity refuges and ecological corridors within the socio-ecosystem of central-northern Mendoza province, Argentina.

 ## Repository Structure

 The workflow is divided into three main stages, represented by the following scripts:

-*   **`MSPA_GEE_v1.js`**: Script developed in Google Earth Engine (JavaScript) for the automation of spatial processing.
-It takes historical land cover classifications, applies morphological rules, and classifies the natural landscape into structural topological categories (cores, corridors, edges, etc.).
+*   **`MSPA_GEE_v1.js`**: Script developed in Google Earth Engine for the automation of spatial processing.
+It takes the historical land cover classifications from MapBiomas, applies morphological rules, and classifies the natural landscape into structural topological categories (cores, corridors, edges, etc.).

-*   **`Calculo_SuperficiesMSPA.R`**: R script intended for the statistical processing and visualization of data generated by MSPA.
-It includes data cleaning, fitting of simple linear regression models, and the generation of unified publication-quality figures using `ggplot2` and `patchwork`.
+*   **`Calculo_SuperficiesMSPA.R`**: R script intended for the statistical processing and visualization of the data generated by MSPA.
+It includes data cleaning, fitting of simple linear regression models, and figure generation.

 *   **`Calculo_IndiceDeConectividad.R`**: R script designed to evaluate the relative importance of habitat patches by calculating the Probability of Connectivity (PC) index.
-It allows for the spatial prioritization of nodes, identifying maximum-value areas (PC > 0.75) to support conservation strategies and fragmentation mitigation.
+It allows for the spatial prioritization of natural habitat cores, identifying maximum-value areas for conservation (PC > 0.75) and thus supporting conservation strategies and fragmentation mitigation.

-## Requirements and Technologies

-*   **Google Earth Engine (GEE)**: Active account to run cloud-based geospatial processing.
-*   **R & RStudio**: Version 4.0 or higher.
-*   **Main R packages**:
-    *   `dplyr`, `tidyr` (Data manipulation)
-    *   `ggplot2`, `patchwork`, `scales` (Data visualization)

 ## Application and Scope

 The tools and results derived from this code are designed to be integrated into territorial planning instruments.
-They seek to facilitate environmental governance in the face of human pressures, proposing the conservation and creation of protected areas, thereby contributing to the resilience of the socio-ecosystem.
+They seek to facilitate environmental governance in the face of anthropogenic pressures, proposing the conservation and creation of protected areas, thereby contributing to the resilience of the socio-ecosystem.